Core Components

 Signatures

-# SignatureManager is automatically available as bot.signature_manager
+The SignatureManager is available as bot.signature_manager when signature_verification_enabled=True:

 • should_verify_message(sender): Determine if a message from the given sender should be verified